feberts/python-game-server/README.md

 ## Operating the server

 To run the server in a network, edit IP and port in the configuration file (`server/config.py`).
-TLS can also be enabled there.
+TLS along with other settings can also be configured there.
 If you intend to run the server as a systemd service, you can use the provided unit file.
 Server and API are implemented in plain Python.
 Only modules from the standard library are used.
 This makes the server easy to handle.

+Learn more in the [Wiki](https://github.com/feberts/python-game-server/wiki).

 ## Implementing clients